epinio/epinio/README.md

 ### Installation

 Requires a Kubernetes cluster, an Ingress Controller and a Cert Manager as explained in the [installation](https://docs.epinio.io/installation/install_epinio) documentation.
-Once this is in place, and leaving out DNS setup, an installatio reduces to:
+Once this is in place, and leaving out DNS setup, an installation reduces to:

 ```
 helm repo add epinio https://epinio.github.io/helm-charts